JaneliaSciComp/neuronbridge-precompute-scripts/README.md

 - create/edit `working/paths.json` file
     + make sure the buckets are right for the site you're uploading data for
     + consider not updating the "precomputedDataRootPath" immediately; this controls which data version of those available is used by the website, and you probably want to do this last and separately, after you're sure all other uploads are done
+- remove previous results: if you want to remove previous results, you can remove S3 objects (including "directories") like this:
+    + this example leaves the ppp results in place but removes the rest of the results for v2.2.0:
+    + `aws s3 rm s3://janelia-neuronbridge-data-int/v2_2_0/metadata/cdsresults --recursive`
+    + `aws s3 rm s3://janelia-neuronbridge-data-int/v2_2_0/metadata/by_body --recursive`
+    + `aws s3 rm s3://janelia-neuronbridge-data-int/v2_2_0/metadata/by_line --recursive`

 **Run:**
 - on any computer that has AWS command-line client installed